StarRocks/starrocks/docs/en/sql-reference/sql-functions/date-time-functions/timestampadd.md

 The unit for the interval as mentioned must be one of the following:

-SECOND, MINUTE, HOUR, DAY, WEEK, MONTH, or YEAR.
+MILLISECOND, SECOND, MINUTE, HOUR, DAY, WEEK, MONTH, or YEAR.

 ## Syntax